ncatlab/nlab-content/pages/7/4/9/9/9947/content.md

 A _proof assistant_ or _proof management system_ is a kind of software designed to help with [[proofs]] in formalized [[mathematics]].
 Many proof assistants resemble and/or include a [[programming language]].

-There are two threads of current development in proof systems: foundational and coverage.
+The only thread of current development in proof systems is foundational.

 The foundational work tries to find the best meta-theory to formalize mathematics (see also at _[[foundations of mathematics]]_).
 Out of that work first came [[dependent type theory|dependent types]] ([[Automath]], in the late 60s), then the [[calculus of constructions]] (early [[Coq]]), and the [[calculus of inductive constructions]] (current [[Coq]]).
 More recently a new wave of such work is being done in [[homotopy type theory]] as another step in this direction.
 Coq's library is not that large, except in the area of [[group theory]] where the results of the work on [[Feit-Thompson theorem]] has produce something larger.